Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Introduction

 In this paper we propose a new measure of statistical information that takes into account Type-I error rate, power, and sample size.
-This measure is related to the diagnostic odds ratio to quantify diagnostic accuracy \citep{Glas_etal2003}, which is widely used in clinical epidemiology and has attractive interpretations when applied to statistical hypothesis tests.
+This measure is related to the diagnostic odds ratio to quantify diagnostic accuracy \citep{Glas_etal2003}, which \soutr{is widely used in clinical epidemiology and} has attractive interpretations when applied to statistical hypothesis tests.
 First, it has a frequentist interpretation as the ratio of the rejection odds under the alternative and under the null hypothesis.
-Second, it also has a Bayesian interpretation as the ratio of the posterior odds of the alternative hypothesis given a significant versus nonsignificant results.
-Finally, the diagnostic odds ratio allows for a normalisation with respect to the (expected) sample size to obtain a measure of the evidentiary value of one unit/animal/patient, the experimental unit information index (EUII).
+Second, it also has a Bayesian interpretation as the ratio of the posterior odds of the alternative hypothesis given a significant versus a nonsignificant result.
+Finally, the diagnostic odds ratio allows for a normalisation with respect to \soutr{the (expected)} sample size to obtain a measure of the evidentiary value of one unit/animal/patient, the experimental unit information index (EUII).
+In what follows we always use the actual Type-I error rate of a statistical design rather the nominal one (as an upper bound to the actual one).
+We focus on continuous, approximately normal endpoints, as those are commonly used in animal experiments \citep{Blotwijk2022}, but the approach is general and can also be used for other endpoints.